-As used in this report, references to "us," "we," "our," "our company," "Sohu" and "Sohu.com" are to Sohu.com Inc., and, except where the context requires otherwise, our subsidiaries ChinaRen Inc. (or ChinaRen), Sohu.com (Hong Kong) Limited (or Sohu Hong Kong), Sohu.com Limited, Sohu ITC Information Technology (Beijing) Co., Ltd. (or Beijing ITC), Beijing Sohu New Era Information Technology Co., Ltd. (Sohu Era), and Beijing Sohu Interactive Software Co., Ltd. (Sohu Software), and our affiliates Beijing Sohu Online Network Information Services, Ltd. (or Beijing Sohu), Beijing Century High Tech Investment Co., Ltd. (or High Century), Beijing Hengda Yitong Internet Technology Development Co., Ltd. (or Hengda), and Beijing Sohu Internet Service Co.
+As used in this report, references to "us," "we," "our," "our company," "Sohu" and "Sohu.com" are to Sohu.com Inc., and, except where the context requires otherwise, our subsidiaries ChinaRen Inc. (or ChinaRen), Sohu.com (Hong Kong) Limited (or Sohu Hong Kong), Sohu ITC Information Technology (Beijing) Co., Ltd. (or Beijing ITC), Sohu.com Limited, and our affiliates Beijing Sohu Online Network Information Services, Ltd. (or Beijing Sohu), Beijing Century High Tech Investment Co., Ltd. (or High Century), Beijing Hengda Yitong Internet Technology Development Co., Ltd. (or Hengda), Sohu-Guolian Information Technology Co., Ltd. (or Sohu-Guolian), and Beijing Sohu Internet Service Co.
 Ltd. (or Sohu Internet) and these references should be interpreted accordingly.
 Unless otherwise specified, references to "China" or "PRC" refer to the People's Republic of China and do not include the Hong Kong Special Administrative Region, the Macau Special Administrative Region or Taiwan.

 We are a leading Internet portal in China in terms of brand recognition, page views and registered users.
-Our portal consists of sophisticated Chinese language Web navigational and search capabilities, 17 main content channels, Web-based communications and community services and a platform for esubscriptions (consisting mainly of mobile telephone-related messaging services, or wireless services) and e-commerce.
+Our portal consists of sophisticated Chinese language Web navigational and search capabilities, 17 main content channels, Web-based communications and community services and a platform for esubscriptions (including short message services) and e-commerce.
 Each of our interest-specific main channels contains multi-level sub-channels that cover a comprehensive range of topics, including news, business, entertainment, sports and career.
 We also offer free Web-based e-mail.
 We offer a universal registration system, whereby a user that has registered for our e-mail service is automatically registered for our chat, bulletin board, instant messaging and other services.
 Our portal attracts consumers and merchants alike because it is designed to meet the specific needs and interests of Internet users in China.
 Key features include proprietary Web navigational and search capabilities that reflect the unique cultural characteristics and thinking and viewing habits of PRC Internet users.
-ChinaRen is an online portal located in China that targets mainland Chinese Internet users with its strong community products.
+Our subsidiary ChinaRen is an online portal located in China that targets mainland Chinese Internet users with its strong community products.

-We derive revenues primarily through the sale of advertising, e-subscriptions (consisting mainly of wireless services) and e-commerce.
+We derive revenues primarily through the sale of advertising, e-subscriptions (including short messaging services) and e-commerce.

 We were organized in 1996 as Internet Technologies China Incorporated, and launched our original Web site, itc.com.cn, in January 1997.
 In February 1998, we re-launched our Web site under Sohu.com.
-In September 1999, we renamed our company Sohu.com Inc. Substantially all of our operations are conducted through our indirect wholly owned PRC subsidiary Sohu ITC Information Technology (Beijing) Co., Ltd.
+In September 1999, we renamed our company Sohu.com Inc. Substantially all of our operations are conducted through our indirect wholly owned PRC subsidiary Beijing ITC.
+The address of our chief executive offices is 7 Jianguomen Nei Avenue, Bright China Chang An Building, Tower 2 Room 1519, Beijing, China 100005, and our phone number is (86-10) 6510-2160.